Half-mast: Italy

 The flag of Italy was flown at half-mast after the 2013 Sardinia floods on 22 November 2013.

 Japan

 The flag of Japan is flown at half-mast upon the death of the emperor of Japan, other members of the imperial family, or a current or former prime minister, and also following national disasters such as the 2011 Tōhoku earthquake and tsunami.
-In addition to the tradition of half-staff, the national flag topped by black cloth may be flown to designate mourning.
-(See Flag of Japan for more.)
+In addition to the tradition of half-staff, the national flag may be flown topped by a black cloth to designate mourning.

+Jamaica

+The flag of Jamaica is flown as a sign of official mourning when declared so by the Prime Minister.

+For example, on December 2, 2016, the flag was flown half-mast in respect of the late former Cuban President Fidel Castro.
+Following the death of Venezuelan President Hugo Chávez, the flag was flown at half-mast.
+Following the death of Jamaica's head of state, Queen Elizabeth, the flag was flown half-mast.

 Malaysia

-The flag of Malaysia (Jalur Gemilang) is flown at half-mast all over the country:
+The flag of Malaysia (Jalur Gemilang) is flown at half-mast nationally: